Thermal-Drift Sampling: Generating Thermal Ensembles for Learning Many-Body Systems

-The practical generation of random thermal states remains costly with existing algorithms.
-Current quantum methods typically rely on quantum phase estimation combined with imaginary-time evolution~\cite{poulin2009sampling, chowdhury2017quantum, andras2019quantumsingular, motta2020determining, rouze2024optimal}, fluctuation theorems~\cite{Holmes2022quantumalgorithms}, or quantum Metropolis and Lindbladian thermalization algorithms that couple the system to an effective bath~\cite{temme2011quantum, yung2012quantumquantum, moussa2019low, Rall2023thermalstate, shtanko2023preparing, wocjan2023szegedy, chen2023quantumthermal, chen2025efficient, chen2025efficientquantum, ding2025efficient, zhang2023dissipative, brandao2019finite}.
-These system-dependent methods are highly effective for preparing one thermal state, but do not directly address the task of sampling thermal states from an ensemble of Hamiltonians.
-Extending these approaches to generate random thermal states requires repeatedly reconfiguring the algorithm for different Hamiltonian instances, with the randomness largely produced by classical preprocessing steps.
-The overall pipeline thus lacks global optimization and incurs substantial classical computational overhead, limiting scalability and diminishing the advantages of quantum sampling.
+With quantum processors advancing toward the early fault-tolerant regime, efficient algorithms for thermal state preparation on quantum hardware are increasingly sought after.
+Practical generation of random thermal states, however, remains costly with existing both classical and quantum algorithms.
+Classical methods either suffer from the sign problem~\cite{troyer2005computational} or exhibit volume-law entanglement that makes classical contraction costs grow exponentially with system size~\cite{verstraete2006matrix}.
+Current quantum methods rely on quantum phase estimation combined with imaginary-time evolution~\cite{poulin2009sampling, chowdhury2017quantum, andras2019quantumsingular, motta2020determining, rouze2024optimal}, fluctuation theorems~\cite{Holmes2022quantumalgorithms}, or quantum Metropolis and Lindbladian thermalization algorithms~\cite{temme2011quantum, yung2012quantumquantum, moussa2019low, Rall2023thermalstate, shtanko2023preparing, wocjan2023szegedy, chen2023quantumthermal, chen2025efficient, chen2025efficientquantum, ding2025efficient, zhang2023dissipative, brandao2019finite} that couple the system to an effective bath.
+These instance-oriented methods can be effective for preparing one thermal state, but do not directly address the task of sampling thermal states from a family of Hamiltonians.
+Extending them to random thermal ensembles requires reconfiguring the circuit for each Hamiltonian instance, incurring substantial classical overhead that limits scalability.

-In this letter, we bridge this gap by introducing a dedicated quantum algorithmic framework for the scalable generation of random thermal states, as illustrated in Figure~\ref{fig:c vs q}.
-We assume a setup where the device is programmed solely with a target set of $L$ Pauli operators $\Sigma = \set{\sigma_1, \ldots, \sigma_L}$ representing the interaction topology.
-Our protocol autonomously generates the thermal state $\gibbs{\beta}{H} = e^{-\beta H} / \trace{e^{-\beta H}}$ together with its label $H = \sum c_j \sigma_j$, with coefficients $c_j$ drawn from a random distribution, effectively functioning as a stochastic quantum oracle.
-This approach bypasses the need for precise deterministic control of every coefficient, instead leveraging the device's ability to sample from the typical subspace of the Hamiltonian ensemble.
+In this Letter, we solve this critical problem by introducing a quantum algorithm for the scalable generation of random thermal states with provable polynomial efficiency, as illustrated in Figure~\ref{fig:c vs q}.
+The device is programmed solely with a target set of $L$ Pauli operators $\Sigma = \set{\sigma_1, \ldots, \sigma_L}$ representing the interaction topology.
+Our algorithm autonomously generates the thermal state $\gibbs{\beta}{H} = e^{-\beta H} / \trace{e^{-\beta H}}$ together with its label $H = \sum c_j \sigma_j$, with coefficients $c_j$ drawn from a thermal-weighted normal distribution, effectively functioning as a stochastic subroutine.
+Conceptually, the circuit performs a measurement-driven random walk in Hamiltonian space while approximately thermalizing the system state; the same measurement record that steers the evolution also specifies the Hamiltonian label.